 Every mother in every part of the world is far too familiar with this dialogue.
 After all, kids are more prone to diarrhoea (and other stomach infections) than adults, because their immune systems aren’t fully developed.
 This is a huge concern for mothers.

-It’s characterised by passing watery stools 3 or more times a day, with a significant increase in the amount of stool and their liquid consistency.
-Diarrhoea lasting longer than 2 days may be a symptom of a more serious problem that brings with it the risk of dehydration.
+Diarrhoea is caused due to digestive disorder in the gut and is characterized by passing abnormally loose or watery stools 3 or more times a day, with a significant increase in the amount of stool and their liquid consistency.
+Acute diarrhoea is diarrhoea that lasts a short time.
+It usually lasts about 1 or 2 days (a little longer, in some cases) and then goes away on its own.
+Diarrhoea lasting longer than a few days may be a symptom of a more serious problem that brings with it the risk of dehydration.
+Chronic diarrhoea – Diarrhoea that lasts at least 4 weeks – can be a symptom of a chronic disease.
 Consult your doctor in that case, or if you notice high fever or blood in the stool.

 Broadly, kids are affected by:

 Sources of contamination are easy and plenty in public places like nurseries or creches, so kids can get infections easily.
 Usually viruses (like Norovirus, Adenovirus and others) are the main causes of acute diarrhoea and therefore of infantile gastroenteritis, but sometimes important bacteria are also involved (E. Coli, Salmonella).
 Rotavirus, on the other hand, is the most common cause for red or bloody diarrhoea and its symptoms are similar to other watery diarrhoea.